-In order to survive on a road trip shared with others, you only need a little:
+In order to survive as an introvert on a trip shared with others, you only need a little:

 Patience.
 Yeah, alright – a little more patience.
 Patience to hear out the pain of the old lady sitting next to you or to put up with the screams of the high school students in the next compartment.
 Patience to wait for those who are late again and not to go to sleep because the others want to have fun a little longer.
 But where does this patience come from?
 Taking a deep breath?
 Meditating?
 Taking everything as a joke?
 Try anything, something is bound to work.
-It s hard but when you see things as a game or yet another adventure, it all works out somehow.
-And don t forget that this will not last forever – soon the journey will be over and you don t want to remember (only) the bitter and sulky moments.
+It’s hard but when you see hardship as a game or yet another adventure, it all works out somehow.
+And don’t forget that this will not last forever – soon the journey will be over and you don’t want to remember (only) the bitter and sulky moments.

 Headphones.
-Music and books are an introvert s best friends, especially in the hostile company of strangers.
+Music and books are an introvert’s best friends, especially in the hostile company of strangers.
 Putting your headphones is in itself a non-verbal cry to the others that you do not want to talk to them and you prefer to stay isolated with your own thoughts.
-Plus, the headphones neutralize the sound of the loud joyful voices of the passengers or the ever crying baby on the plane that, why it always happens like that, is sitting right behind you.
+Plus, the headphones neutralize the sound of the loud voices of other passengers or the ever crying baby on the plane that, why it always happens like that, is sitting right behind you.

 Desire for self-improvement.
-An introvert s comfort zone is a lesson others learn to master all their lives – being alone.
-Travelling without other people is not a challenge for the introvert, it s a desired holiday.
+An introvert’s comfort zone is a lesson others learn to master all their lives – being alone.
+Traveling without other people is not a challenge for the introvert, it’s a desired holiday.
 Introverts rarely discover something new about themselves while alone, as usually they already know their internal world well.
 The outer world creates the problems.
-Travelling with others is a real challenge, taking them out of their comfort zone.
+Traveling with others is a real challenge, taking them out of their comfort zone.
 But if you pass this test (which you will, no one has ever died of being an introvert), you will feel even more complete.
 Because we are people as well.
 We also love human company and often look for it intentionally.
-It s just that we have a lower tolerance threshold and greater need to be alone with ourselves.
+It’s just that we have a lower tolerance threshold and greater need to be alone with ourselves.